 Issues to consider include:

-If the older person is not on the property’s title, it can be difficult for the older person to force the property to be sold, or to retrieve their investment if the arrangement ends.
-However, there are usually legal remedies for this situation; for example, the law of constructive trusts (see Muschinski v Dodds (1985) 160 CLR 583) and purchase price resulting A type of property ownership or arrangement where one party, known as the trustee, holds property or money for the benefit of another party, referred to as the beneficiary. (see Calvery v Green (1984) 155 CLR 242) may apply in such circumstances).
+- If the older person is not on the property’s title, it can be difficult for the older person to force the property to be sold, or to retrieve their investment if the arrangement ends.
+However, there are usually legal remedies for this situation; for example, the law of constructive trusts (see Muschinski v Dodds (1985) 160 CLR 583) and purchase price resulting trust (see Calvery v Green (1984) 155 CLR 242) may apply in such circumstances).

-The older person may be on the property’s title as a joint tenant, but they may have wanted to be a tenant in common in shares reflective of contributions so that, upon their death, their portion of ownership can be shared among all their children. (‘Joint tenants’ means that your share of the property automatically goes to the other title holders on your death and does not form part of your All the property a person has, including real property and personal property.
-It is often used to describe property belonging to someone who has died, or the property of a bankrupt..
-Whereas, ‘tenants in common’ means that your share of the property will form part of your estate on your death, and will be dealt with in accordance with your will or – if you do not have a will – the laws of intestecy.)
+- The older person may be on the property’s title as a joint tenant, but they may have wanted to be a tenant in common in shares reflective of contributions so that, upon their death, their portion of ownership can be shared among all their children. (‘Joint tenants’ means that your share of the property automatically goes to the other title holders on your death and does not form part of your estate.
+Whereas, ‘tenants in common’ means that your share of the property will form part of your estate on your death, and will be dealt with in accordance with your will or – if you do not have a will – the laws of intestacy.)

 Always seek independent legal advice from a different lawyer to the one engaged by your adult child if you are considering purchasing a property with an adult child, or if you wish to leave such an arrangement.